ivansabik/panditas/README.md

 - Initial Run
 - Running Interval
 - Parameters (Start Date, End Date, Year, Agency Number, Claim Number, Policy Number, etc)

-These can be run:
-- As a python bin script
-- As a docker command

 ### Example